peter88213/novelyst/docs/usage.md

 - When deleting a part, chapter oder scene, the scenes are moved to the _Trash_ chapter at the bottom.
 - The _Trash_ chapter is created automatically, if needed.
 - When deleting the _Trash_ chapter, all scenes are deleted.

+#### Reload the yWriter project

+- You can reload the project with **File > Reload** or **Ctrl-r***.
+- If the project has changed on disk since last opened, you will get a warning.

+#### Save the yWriter project

+- You can save the project with **File > Save** or **Ctrl-s***.
+- If the project is open in yWriter, you will be asked to exit yWriter first.
+- If the project has changed on disk since last opened, you will get a warning.

+#### Close the ywriter project

+- You can close the project without exiting the program with **File > Close**.
+- When closing the project, you will be asked for saving the project, if it has changed.
+- If you open another project, the current project is automatically closed.

+#### Exit

+- You can exit with **File > Exit** of **Ctrl-q**.
+- When exiting the program, you will be asked for saving the project, if it has changed.